Monkeybin11/OKHOSTING.UI/Readme.md

 * Create your apps in PCL and run them everywhere, truly multi-platform (web included)
 * The UI is defined from code (XAML designer on the way)
 * 100% native controls are used in all platforms
-* You have only the "common" UI api surface among all platforms
+* You have the "common" UI api surface among all platforms by default, ands it's easily extendible
 * Supports click, doble click and, for user input controls, value changed events
 * Using OKHOSTING.UI.CSS you can use CSS files to define the styles of your controls (thanks to AngleSharp)